Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: Introduction, statement of results

+For $d=1$, positivity of $C=C_{+}+C_{-}$ was proved in \cite{20} using Levy's symmetrisation argument, positivity of $C_{+}$ and $C_{-}$ was tackled in \cite{26} by a complex analytic method introduced in \cite{11}.
+For $d=1$ we have $\nu_{+}^{\alpha}=\delta_{1}$, $\nu_{-}^{\alpha}=\delta_{-1}$ and the precise form of Theorem C gives that the condition $C_{+}=0$ is equivalent to $\supp\rho \subset ]-\infty,c]$ with $c\in \mathbb R$.
+In the Appendix we give an approach to part of Theorem C using tools familiar in Analytic Number Theory like Wiener-Ikehara's theorem and a lemma of E. Landau but also results for Radon transforms of positive measures which are only valid for $\alpha \notin \mathbb N$ (see \cite{5}, \cite{51}).
+However the discussion of positivity for $C_{+}$, $C_{-}$ seems to be not possible using only these analytical tools.

-A natural question is the speed of convergence in Theorem C. For $d=1$, see \cite{20}, if $\lambda$ has a density.
-For $d>1$ and under condition i-p, this question is connected with the possible uniform spectral gap for the operator $P^{z}$ of Theorem A, $z=s+it$ and $s$ fixed.
+A natural question is the speed of convergence in Theorem C. For $d=1$ see \cite{20}, if $\lambda$ has a density.
+For $d>1$ and under condition i-p, this question is connected with the possible uniform spectral gap for the operator $P^{z}$ of Theorem A,if $z=\alpha+it$.